 How does optimism affect learning/academic achievement?

-By now you’re maybe wondering what any of this has to do with education and student learning.
+By now you’re maybe wondering what any of this has to do with teaching, education and student learning.
 Studies have shown that optimistic students have higher GPAs and better test scores compared to those with pessimistic outlooks.
 This is because optimistic students tend to view their mistakes as temporary, and positive events as permanent.
 If a student does poorly on a test, the pessimist will say they’re not smart enough, whereas the optimist will try to study with someone who did well.
-Their outlook not only affects how they see the world, but also how they view their capacity for learning.
+Their outlook not only affects how they see the world but also how they view their capacity for learning.
 In one study, pessimistic students were found to have lower scores in mathematics compared to their optimistic classmates.

 Optimists also tend to be happier people.
 One of the key players of happiness is a neurotransmitter called dopamine.
 Dopamine not only makes you happier, but it also turns on all the learning centers in the brain.
 It is associated with memory, learning, motivation, and attention which is a reason why optimists achieve higher grades and better test scores.
 One study found that reduced levels of dopamine levels negatively affected memory and learning in mice.
 Although genetics influence optimism and pessimism in children, teachers also play a very important role.